 Venture to the falls is a school excursion in Dorrigo National Park for Stage 4 (Years 7-8) students focusing on geography as a KLA.
 Starting at the spectacular Skywalk over the canopy, this activity explores subtropical rainforest on a graded downhill walk to the suspension bridge at Crystal Shower Falls.

-Ecosystems at risk is a school excursion in Dorrigo National Park for Stage 6 (Years 11-12) students focusing on geography as a KLA and is designed to complement a case study of a particular ecosystem at risk.
+Ecosystems at risk is a school excursion in Dorrigo National Park for Stage 6 (Years 11-12) students focusing on Geography and is designed to complement a case study of a particular ecosystem at risk.

-Journey to an ancient world is a school excursion in New England National Park for Stage 4 (Years 7-8) students focusing on geography as a KLA.
+Journey to an ancient world is a school excursion for Geography in New England National Park for Stage 4 (Years 7-8) students.
 Journey back in time to the ancient rainforests of the Gondwana super-continent.

-Join us and explore the rainforest in this Stage 3 (Years 5-6) geography excursion in Dorrigo National Park.
-Students will examine the wonders of the Gondwana Rainforest, a UNESCO World Heritage-listed site.
+Join us and explore the rainforest in this Stage 3 (Years 5-6) Geography excursion in Dorrigo National Park.
+Students will experience the diverse features and characteristics of this subtropical Gondwana Rainforest of Australia.